<?xml version="1.0" encoding="windows-1252"?>

 <dc:creator>agate</dc:creator>

-<guid isPermaLink="true">https://www.braintalkforums.org/forum/neurological-disorders-and-injury/multiple-sclerosis/273969-april-keep-on-moving-thread</guid>
+<guid isPermaLink="true">https://www.braintalkforums.org/forum/neurological-disorders-and-injury/multiple-sclerosis/274165-keep-on-moving-july</guid>

 </item>